-Small businesses need to borrow money to cover cash flow gaps, use as additional working capital, or finance growth and expansion.
-Whatever your reason for needing a small business loan, it’s important that you’ve got what it takes to get approved.
-We spoke with industry experts and found 25 tips on how to improve small business loan application.
+Small businesses need to borrow money to cover cash flow gaps, have additional working capital, or finance growth and expansion.
+It’s important for business owners to carefully prepare to increase their chances of getting a business loan.
+To help, we spoke with industry experts who shared their short-term business loan application tips.

-Here are 25 tips to improve small business loan application:
+Here are 25 small business loan tips according to experts:

 Jay DesMarteau, Head of Commercial Specialty Segments, TD Bank